What Is Parapet Wall?

-- The plain parapet Masonry wall is a vertical extension of the wall at the edge of the roof.
-It is a general type of parapet which is mostly provided for the safety purpose.
+- The plain parapet wall is a vertical extension of the wall at the edge of the roof.
+It is a general type of parapet that is mostly provided for safety purposes.

-- Some of the plain parapets come with an added coping or corbel to be able to bear structural load buy most of them are flat extensions of the wall below the roof.
+- Some of the plain parapets come with an added coping or corbel to be able to bear structural load but most of them are flat extensions of the wall below the roof.

-- Plain parapets are very easy to construct and it requires low maintenance work.
+- Plain parapets are very easy to construct and require low maintenance work.

 - The plain parapet usually looks dull in appearance.

-- This wall is constructed by extending the wall like parapet but in this type of parapet, the extended wall portion is perforated with different sized openings considering the aesthetic appearance of the structure.
+- This wall is constructed by extending the wall like a parapet but in this type of parapet, the extended wall portion is perforated with different-sized openings considering the aesthetic appearance of the structure.

 - Perforated parapets are a little bit more decorative and enhancive than plain parapets and employ a pattern of holes and perforations that give an aesthetic look and feel.

-- Differently designed perforations can be floral patterns, geometric designs like circles, trefoils, flower shapes, etc. are used which enhancing the front view of the building.
+- Differently designed perforations can be floral patterns, geometric designs like circles, trefoils, flower shapes, etc. are used which enhance the front view of the building.

 Read More: 10 Types Of Retaining Wall With Full Details

-- The paneled parapet Masonry wall is the oldest type of wall, and similar to the plain parapet.
+- The paneled parapet Masonry wall is the oldest type of wall and is similar to the plain parapet.
 The only variation is that it has added detail of ornamental panels facing outwards on display.